lanl-ansi/generalized-fragility-model/README.md

 The General Fragility Modeling (GFM) tool is an extensible software tool that provides a framework for modelers to easily write customized fragility routines using generalized software components.
-GFM basically accepts a set of geographic raster fields for each hazard quantity and a collections of assets that are exposed to those hazard fields.
-It then uses custom-made response estimator routines to evaluate exposure response of each asset.
+GFM basically accepts a set of geographic raster fields for each hazard quantity and a collection of assets, which are exposed to those hazard fields by spatial location.
+It then provides an interface for users to create their own custom-made response estimator routines.

 The remainder of this document will cover the following:

-* Installation overviews
+* Installation overview
-* Quick/Example use
+* Example use
 * Data input and options
 * Customized response estimators
 * Resilient Design Tool implementation